drewloomer/ampersand-view/README.md

 subview declarations consist of:

 * container {String} Selector that describes the element within the view that should hold the subview.
 * role {String} Alternate method for specifying a container element using its role name.
-Equivalent to `selector: '[role=some-role]'`.
+Equivalent to `container: '[role=some-role]'`.
 * constructor {ViewConstructor} Any [view conventions compliant](http://ampersandjs.com/learn/view-conventions) view constructor.
 It will be initialized with `{el: [Element grabbed from selector], parent: [reference to parent view instance]}`.
 So if you don't need to do any custom setup, you can just provide the constructor.
 * waitFor {String} String specifying they "key-path" (i.e. 'model.property') of the view that must be "truthy" before it should consider the subview ready.
 * prepareView {Function} Function that will be called once any `waitFor` condition is met.
 It will be called with the `this` context of the parent view and with the element that matches the selector as the argument.
 It should return an instantiated view instance.